SubjectsSubjects(version: 978)

 Requirements to the exam -

-Oral exam requirements are within the scope of the lecture syllabus.
+The oral exam requirements fall within the scope of the lecture syllabus.

 Syllabus -